 Courses Taught in World Religions.

-- Rape Culture and Spiritual Violence.
+- Rape Culture and Spiritual Violence: Religion, Testimony, and Visions for Healing.
 Religion and Violence Series.
-Equinox Publishing, Forthcoming, 2013.
+Acumen Publishing, Forthcoming, 2014.

-- “A Feminist Theological Perspective on Genocide and the Responsibility to Protect,” Forthcoming.
+- “A Feminist Perspective on Genocide and the Responsibility to Protect,” Forthcoming.

 - “Rape and Spiritual Death,” Feminist Theology.
 January, 2012.

 - “Women and Blogging: Exercising the Thealogy of Carol Christ.”
 Journal of Religion and Popular Culture.
 July, 2011.

 - “No Women Need Apply,” in Lane, Erin and Enuma Okoro. (ed.)
 Talking Taboo: Christian Women Get Frank About Faith.
 White Cloud Press, Forthcoming, October, 2013.

 - “Exploring the “F-Word” in Religion,” in Messina-Dysert, Gina and Rosemary Radford Ruether (ed.)
 Feminism and Religion in the 21st Century: Utilizing Technology to Expand Borders.
 Routledge, Forthcoming, 2013.

 - “Is God Absent on Grey Street?: Theodicy, Domestic Violence, and the Dave Matthews Band,” in Beaudoin, Thomas. (ed.)
 Secular Music and Sacred Theology.
 Liturgical Press, 2013.

 - “Globalization” in Roof, Wade Clark and Mark Juergensmeyer. (ed.)
 The Encyclopedia of Global Religions.
 Sage Publications, 2011.

 - “World Church Service” in Roof, Wade Clark and Mark Juergensmeyer. (ed.)
 The Encyclopedia of Global Religions.
 Sage Publications, 2011.